TalitaSilva826/projeto.site_gamecompany/README.md

 │   ├── riot-logo.png
 │   ├── icon-logoriot.png
 │   └── logo-runeterra.png
-How to View Locally

 Copy or download this repository.
 Place all required images into the imagens/ folder.
 Open index.html in your browser.